-This report summarizes the portion of the alternatives evaluation process that has been completed to identify and evaluate viable alternatives for further study in the EIS.
+This report summarizes the portion of the alternatives evaluation process that has been completed to identify and evaluate viable alternatives for further study in the EIS as well as the selection of the Draft EIS alternatives following this evaluation.

-The alternatives that best meet the project Purpose and Need will be analyzed in a Draft EIS under the National Environmental Policy Act (NEPA) and under the Washington State Environmental Policy Act (SEPA).
-The study has identified an initial range of potential alternatives (based on previous plans and studies and input from the public, tribes, and agencies) and evaluated the alternatives to determine which have promise and should undergo further study and design during the EIS process.
+The alternatives that best meet the project Purpose and Need were selected to be analyzed in a Draft EIS under the National Environmental Policy Act (NEPA) and under the Washington State Environmental Policy Act (SEPA).
+The study has identified an initial range of potential alternatives (based on previous plans and studies and input from the public, tribes, and agencies) and evaluated the alternatives using successive levels of more detailed analysis to determine which have promise and should undergo further study and design during the EIS process.
 At the end of the project development process, the preferred project will be selected by the Sound Transit Board and moved forward into further design, construction, and eventual operations.